Azure/azure-sdk-for-net/doc/mgmt_preview_quickstart.md

 using System.Threading.Tasks;

 using Azure.Identity;
-using Azure.Management.Compute;
+using Azure.ResourceManager.Compute;
-using Azure.Management.Compute.Models;
+using Azure.ResourceManager.Compute.Models;
-using Azure.Management.Network;
+using Azure.ResourceManager.Network;
-using Azure.Management.Network.Models;
+using Azure.ResourceManager.Network.Models;
-using Azure.Management.Resources;
+using Azure.ResourceManager.Resources;
-using Azure.Management.Resources.Models;
+using Azure.ResourceManager.Resources.Models;

 namespace AzureCreateVMSample
 {